Nekos4Lyfe/TokenMixer/README.md

 # TokenMixer

+The TokenMixer is an StableDiffusion extension for Automatic1111 webui for modifying embedding vectors and/or tokens.
+The TokenMixer consists of several modules in an integrated and adjustable interface.

-## Summary
+## Usage
 Stable Diffusion interprets our prompts as vectors (tokens).
 The user creates these vectors by writing text ("the prompt").
 Often the limitation of our generations are written English Language , rather then the model .

 The purpose of TokenMixer is to bridge the gap between language and vector.
 You can input very simple words into the TokenMixer to get a complex output.
 Essentially, it is an embedding creation tool without the need to input any training images or do any training.

 The TokenMixer can create a set 768 embeddings for a single token in 5 minutes using the "Roll Mode"

 Other features includes the ability  to create, merge and randomize embeddings or to generate similar vectors from an input vectors.
-The TokenMixer is also outfitted with the python NLTK toolset do find lexical synonyms, antonyms, meronyms and holonyms to a given input prompt in 20+ languages
+The TokenMixer is also outfitted with the python NLTK toolset do find lexical synonyms, antonyms, meronyms and holonyms to a given input prompt in 20+ languages.

-## What is it?
+## Examples

-The TokenMixer is an StableDiffusion extension for Automatic1111 webui for modifying embedding vectors and/or tokens.
-The TokenMixer consists of several modules in an integrated and adjustable interface.

-The main feature of the TokenMixer is the ability to find similar tokens to given input tokens.
-This can be done either as similar latent vectors or as semantically similar tokens using the python Natural Language Toolkit (NLTK) toolset.
-The latter feature includes the ability to translate tokens into other languages, as well as finding tokens that are more specific ("hyponyms") or less specific ("hypernyms") then the given input token.

 Example of "Sample Mode" is shown below